designjaime/carstomize/README.md

 # What is Carstomize ?
-The Waitlist is a simple web-based appication for small business to easily support the customer wait list.
+The Carstomize is a simple web-based appication for small business to easily support the customer wait list.

 ## How to use ?
 The project should open in webserver or localhost.
 See the [Demo](https://www.carstomize.xyz)